richardgiddings/nicethingshappen/README.md

 Currently tested on Django 2.0.4.
 Django-rq and Redis are used for email queueing and PostgreSQL for the database.
 The site is currently setup to deploy to Heroku with a Procfile.
 To use with Heroku you currently need the Heroku Postgres and Redis to Go add-ons.

+There is some gibberish detection used for when a NiceThing is added to reject random character presses.
+This uses https://github.com/rrenaud/Gibberish-Detector

 The following configuration variables are also needed on Heroku:

 For email: